SpaceOC/SpaceOC/README.md

 ### Hi there 👋

---- "Interesting Fact" ---

-The first programming language I learned was Python 🐍 ...
+- My first programming language was Python.
+After that it was LUA & JS

-(There wasn't enough budget 🥶👍)
+- I love playing computer games (Terraria, Unturned... and others) ...
+There should have been something else here, but I spent my entire budget on NRC 💀

 <!--
 **SpaceOC/SpaceOC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.